mohamedabotir/Search-Selected/README.md

 3-do you want use visual studio Browser or not (default is true) if true will use visual studio Browser , else use defaultBrowser which you put it's path (default is Edge)

-# what is new in version 1.1

-Add search by google and stakoverflow and bing

-Add optional open by default edge or add your favourit browser path

-choose your favourit search engine it by default google

 ========================================================
 # change configuration